Go to Reviews.org AU Edition

 We like how Netflix doesn't include ads in any of its plans.
 But with Hulu, you'll want its most expensive plan for no interruptions.

 No one wants to watch two ad breaks every 30-minutes.
-So, you might find yourself upgrading to the $13 per month plan.
+So, you might find yourself upgrading to the $13 per month plan (soon to be $15 starting October 10 because Hulu is increasing prices).

 Keep in mind that Hulu only lets you stream on two devices at once with both plans.
-That's nice for those who want the $7 per month plan, but this can become a problem for large families.
+That's nice for those who want the $7 per month plan ($8 in October), but this can become a problem for large families.

 Sling TV is the best live TV budget pick